 Do I need a building permit to build a shed?

-If the shed is less than 10 m2 and on non-permanent foundation, a building permit may not be required.
+If the building is less than 10 m2 and does not create a hazard, a building permit may not be required.
 However, there are several BC Building Code and RMOW Zoning and Parking Bylaw No. 303, 2015 regulations that may apply:

 Zoning and Parking Bylaw No. 303, 2015 Requirements